Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

 1. Create a new spring boot application

    We create a new spring boot application from [spring initializr](https://start.spring.io/).
-First we need a `Web` base spring boot applicaiton.
+First we need a `Web` base spring boot application.
 And this is an AI application so we add the dependency `Azure OpenAI`.
 To running and monitoring well in Azure Container Apps, we add some dependencies like `Spring Boot Actuator`, `Config Client` and `Eureka Discovery Client`.

    Fill the other variables according to the structure of the existing petclinic microservices.
 Use the command below to create the new service: